Arman001/CNN_Encrypted/README.md

 This is not very organized code and I will keep working to improve this code in much easy to understand form along with other necessary documents additions.

+An improved faster version is abailable at branch [cnn_encrypted_faster](https://github.com/Arman001/CNN_Encrypted/tree/encrypted_cnn_faster)

+There is also a model that I specifically created for batch predictions and it very good at large number of prediction it can be found at branch [cnn_batch_encrypted](https://github.com/Arman001/CNN_Encrypted/tree/encrypted_cnn_faster)

 Some mistakes will still be in code along with improvements chances, so this work will continue.

 Kindly check it, improve it and report about the issues so we can all learn and make it better.